 Persons receiving a grant are required to submit a final report no later than one month after the activity is completed, explaining how the funds were used and what the supported activity outcomes were.
 Failure to submit a final report would result in disqualification from future consideration.

 Applications are accepted year-round.
 Awards are made twice yearly, at fall and spring CERIS meetings.

 For students (graduate or undergraduate) currently enrolled in one of the Global Studies Center's academic programs.
 The Global Studies Student Ambassador (GSSA) Fellowship pays a partial term's tuition, and involves partnering closely with the GSC over the course of the academic year or term.
-We have extended the deadline for the Global Studies Student Ambassador position and the Publications Intern.
-Winners will be expected to begin their Fellowship within the first week of the Fall term.
-The Fellowship amount will be credited to the student's PeopleSoft account for the Fall 2016 term, with the possibility of 2nd term extension.
+We have one opening for the Global Studies Student Ambassador position for spring 2017 and for the Publications Intern.
+Winners will be expected to begin their Fellowship within the first week of the Spring term.
+The Fellowship amount will be credited to the student's PeopleSoft account for the Spring 2017 term.
 Student Fellows will be required to contribute to GSC activities for 10 hours per week during the term by assisting with guest lectures, films and weekend outreach workshops, student recruitment, and other special projects.

 Open to any student currently enrolled in the University of Pittsburgh.
 The intern will assist GSC administrators with website site updating and development; technical support; technical consultation; information processing and management of Chromebooks.
 A complete description of the activities is available.
 The internship will require 10-15 hours per week.
 The Information Specialist Intern will receive partial tuition remission that will be credited to the student's PeopleSoft account for the awarded academic term.

 Students must be able to demonstrate professional work etiquette including: strong interpersonal, public speaking, and writing skills, and ability to work independently, arrive promptly and take initiative.